dproctor/wedding-website/rsvp.md

 <h1> rsvp </h1>

 <p>
-Please RSVP whenever you are certain you can or cannot make it.
+Please feel free to RSVP if you already know whether you can or cannot make it.
 We'll share a deadline for replies when we send invitations.
 </p>

 <iframe name="redirect" style="display:none;"></iframe>